cldwalker/boson/README.md

   names.
 Thor has a bigger [blacklist](https://github.com/wycats/thor/blob/a24b6697a37d9bc0c0ea94ef9bf2cdbb33b8abb9/lib/thor/base.rb#L18-19) due to its design.

 Now for pros thor has over boson.
 Thor

 * is widely used and thus has been community QAed thoroughly.
 * supports generators as a major feature.
 * is more stable as its feature set is mostly frozen.
 * is used by rails and thus is guaranteed support for some time.
+* supports ruby 1.8.7.
+* TODO: I'm sure there's more

 ## Bugs/Issues